o3de/o3de.org/content/docs/userguide/components/lens-flare.md

 ---
-description: ' Use the Lens Flare component in &ALYlong; to place a lens flare on an entity. '
+description: ' Use the Lens Flare component in Amazon Lumberyard to place a lens flare on an entity. '
 title: Lens Flare
 ---